 The Executive Rehab Guide is managed and run by Castle Craig Hosptial in Scotland, which has treated over 10,000 people struggling with depression, anxiety and stress alongside addiction.

-Their dedicated and compassionate team of doctors, nurses and therapists provide round-the-clock care to help those struggling with addiction every step of the way.
+Their dedicated and compassionate team of doctors, nurses and therapists provide round-the-clock care to help those struggling with addiction.

 Therefore, you can trust that we lead with affection and discussions.

-Experiential therapies are designed to equip the sufferer with coping techniques to help them once again believe in themselves and get better.
+Experiential therapies equip the sufferer with coping techniques to help them once again believe in themselves and get better.

 With us, we offer 100% confidentiality and a safe, private space in the countryside to help you leave your problems behind.